krateng/nimrodel/README.md

 # PyAPI

-A simple Bottle.py-wrapper to provide API access to any python object.
+A simple Bottle.py-wrapper to provide HTTP API access to any python object.

 # Requirements